lark-parser/lark/README.md

 Parse any context-free grammar, FAST and EASY!

-**Beginners**: Forget everything you knew about parsers!
+**Beginners**: Forget everything you knew about parsers.
 Lark's algorithm can quickly parse any grammar you throw at it, no matter how complicated.
-It also constructs a parse-tree for you.
+It also constructs a parse-tree for you, without additional code on your part.

 **Experts**: Lark lets you choose between Earley and LALR(1), to trade-off power and speed.
 It also contains experimental features such as a contextual-lexer.

 Lark can:

  - Parse all context-free grammars, and handle all ambiguity (using Earley)
-    - Built a parse-tree automagically, no construction code required
+ - Build a parse-tree automagically, no construction code required
-    - Outperform PLY (when using LALR(1))
+ - Outperform all competitors, including PLY (when using LALR(1))
  - Run on every Python interpreter (it's pure-python)

 And many more features.
 Read ahead and find out.